ajiang4138/Airline-Database-GUI/readme.md

 - In our project, we used two python libraries: Tkinter and pymysql.
 Tkinter is a built-in GUI that comes with python, and it supports the buttons/text fields used in our project. pymysql is a library for python that allows us to connect to a running MySQL server, and allows us to access the database, views, and procedures.

 # Work distribution
 - Allen worked on the procedures portion of the GUI, while Jonathan worked on the custom query page and the views portion of the GUI.
+Remaining work was divided roughly by half between the two of us.